martshal/martshal.github.io/README.md

 # martshal.github.io
-This repository will publish pages pushed to the "published" branch... at some point.
+This repository will publish pages pushed to the "main" branch... at some point.